 This marks the second time Archer has put Fund 6 on ice.
 The firm was previously expected to target a similar amount to its A$1.5 billion 2011-vintage Archer Capital Fund 5 and scrapped those plans in 2018 after revealing that founder Peter Wiggs was set to retire in the near future.

 It revived plans to raise Fund 6 last year as a smaller vehicle with managing partners Peter Gold and Ben Frewin joined by Wiggs on a three-person investment committee, AFR reported.

 Archer Capital Fund 4, a A$1.36 billion 2007-vintage, still owns racing championship Supercars, one of the sources said.
 Fund 5 owns five portfolio companies: analytics business illion, aged care operator Allity, car dealership group Autopact, New Zealand Pharmaceuticals and Kiwi education provider Aspire2.

 Fund 5’s last investment was completed in 2016, the source noted.

-Archer has been a stalwart of Australian private equity since its formation in 2017, deploying A$2.5 billion in 31 business, according to its website.
+Archer has been a stalwart of Australian private equity since its formation in 1997, deploying A$2.5 billion in 31 businesses, according to its website.

 The firm joins a list of Australian PE firms to have wound down in recent years: CHAMP Ventures made the decision in 2016 after succession proved insurmountable and Ironbridge Capital is also understood to have ceased making new investments.